 Individual based model

 Results from our individual based model suggest that when the annual probability of juvenile death is low, the forest does not undergo a transition to a treeless state even if feedbacks are present.
 However, when annual probability of juvenile death is >0.4, with or without feedbacks, BA declines (Figure 4).
 Therefore the effect of feedbacks was dependent upon high background juvenile mortality, but made relatively little difference to forest structure.
+You have not cited Figure 5 in the text.

 Discussion